adekolaolat/bods-liverpool-azure-data-engineering/guides/data-ingestion.md

 ## Building the pipeline in ADF

-I want my pipeline to first **look up** my `operator.json` file in my `config` container in ADLSG2 and **for each** operator it finds in this file, it should use this information to make an HTTP GET Request to the BODS enpoint to retrieve the raw data.
-This raw data would be moved (**copied**) to the `bronze` container in the ADLSG2.
+I want this pipeline to start by **looking up** the `operator.json` file stored in the `config` container in ADLS Gen2.

+**For each** operator listed in that file, the pipeline should use the details to make an HTTP GET request to the BODS API to fetch the raw data.

+Once the data is retrieved, it should be moved (**copied**) into the `bronze` container in ADLS Gen2 for storage.

 How do we build this process/pipeline?

-We can split up this process into several activities:
+This process into several activities:

     First Activity is to look up the the config container for the operator.json file.